matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 ### Room event format

-The "raw" format of a room event, which is used internally by homeservers and between homeservers via the Server-Server API, depends on the ["room version"](/rooms) in use by the room.
+The "federation" format of a room event, which is used internally by homeservers and between homeservers via the Server-Server API, depends on the ["room version"](/rooms) in use by the room.
 See, for example, the definitions in [room version 1](/rooms/v1#event-format) and [room version 3](/rooms/v3#event-format).

-However, it is unusual that a Matrix client would encounter this raw event format.
-Instead, homeservers are responsible for "serialising" events into the format shown below so that they can be easily parsed by clients.
+However, it is unusual that a Matrix client would encounter this event format.
+Instead, homeservers are responsible for converting events into the format shown below so that they can be easily parsed by clients.

 {{% boxes/warning %}}